deficollective/deficollective.github.io/content/english/about/_index.md

 ---
 title: "About"
-# meta title
-meta_title: ""
-# meta description
-description: "Who we are and what we do"
-# save as draft
+meta_title: "About the DeFi Collective"
+description: "The DeFi Collective's purpose, governance, vision, mission, and board."
 draft: false
 ---

-The DeFi Collective, or "the Ants" as we like to refer to ourselves, is a non-profit association.
-Just as ants work together seamlessly to build their colonies, the DeFi Collective's purpose is to collaborate in globally supporting and promoting the advancement of decentralized finance (DeFi) technology and projects.
+The DeFi Collective, or "the Ants" as we like to refer to ourselves, is a nonprofit association.
+Just as ants work together to build their colonies, the DeFi Collective collaborates globally to support and promote the advancement of decentralized finance (DeFi) technology and projects.

-The DeFi Collective is an independent legal entity.
-It consists of the members and the board of directors.
-The DeFi Collective has no equity and no shareholders.
-While the board is responsible for the operational activities, the DeFi Collective is ultimately driven by its members who can elect and dismiss the board, review financial statements, pass resolutions, etc. Our Articles of Association are publicly available [here]({{< ref "articles-of-association" >}}).
+The DeFi Collective is an independent legal entity composed of its members and board of directors.
+It has no equity and no shareholders.
+The board is responsible for operations, while members elect and dismiss the board, review financial statements, and pass resolutions.
+The [Articles of Association]({{< ref "articles-of-association" >}}) set out this structure in full.

 ## Vision

 A well-functioning financial system has provided the backbone of economies and societies for thousands of years.
-We envision a future where key financial infrastructure is delivered through secure, reliable, and efficient decentralized financial services protocols (DeFi).
-Citizens globally gain access to a public financial infrastructure providing inclusive financing and investment opportunities.
+We envision a future where key financial infrastructure is delivered through secure, reliable, and efficient decentralized financial services protocols.
+People globally gain access to public financial infrastructure providing inclusive financing and investment opportunities.

 ## Mission